May 21 - June 6, 2012

-Workshops are sponsored by An Giang University and West Virginia University with the generous co-sponsorship of the Pacific Links Foundation An Giang/Dong Thap Alliance for the Prevention of Trafficking (ADAPT) and the Southeast Asia Children’s Project.
-ADAPT.
+Workshops are sponsored by An Giang University and West Virginia University with generous co-sponsorship from Pacific Links Foundation and the Southeast Asia Children’s Project.
 Partners also include the East Meets West Foundation and the International Children Assistance.

 Workshop 1 (May 21-23)

 Moving People Past Ambivalence: The Motivational Interviewing Approach

 Presented by Neal Newfield, Ph.D. and Susan Newfield, Ph.D.

 Often people feel stuck and have difficulty deciding to move past a problem to a solution.
 This workshop focuses on a research informed approach for moving individuals past their ambivalence to change to a decision to make changes in their life.
 Participants will be introduced to the theory and practice of motivational interviewing.
 Opportunities will be provided for participants to practice the skills presented and to discuss how this information would apply to their work in Viet Nam.